wave-k8s/wave/README.md

 refresh all resources within its cache.
 At this point, every item in the cache is queued for reconciliation by the controller.

+By default, sync will happen every 10h.
+Kubernetes will inform Wave about changes in any Deployment, DaemonSet, StatefulSet, Secret or ConfigMap in the meantime and Wave will trigger a reconciliation right away.
-Therefore, by setting the following flag;
+If you encounter any bugs you can reduce sync period by setting the following flag:

 ```
---sync-period=5m // Default value of 5m (5 minutes)
+--sync-period=5m // Default value of 10h (10 hours)
 ```

-You can ensure that every resource will be reconciled at least every 5 minutes.
+This will ensure that every resource will be reconciled at least every 5 minutes.
+Please note that this will cause more load on your API and increase CPU load in the Wave container.
+It might also increase latency during the time of the sync.
+Do not set this unless you encounter bugs (and in that case please tell us).

 ## Quick Start